Tools to Change Behavior

 Any information and knowledge that can make you a better parent is fantastic, but sometimes parents have heard enough and just want a tangible product or tools for behavior change, that they can start using right away.

-The tools and strategies for behavior change that I have used successfully with my children include reward charts, behavior contracts, token economy, sticker charts, lucky dip rewards, and “I Did It!” certificates.
-While I sell some of these fantastic ready-to-go products on this website, with a bit of creativity, materials and effort you can make your own easily enough.
+The tools and strategies for behavior change that I have used successfully with my children include reward charts, behavior contracts, token economy, sticker charts, lucky dip rewards, and "I Did It!" certificates.
+While I sell some of these fantastic ready-to-go products here, with a bit of creativity, materials and effort you can make your own easily enough.
 Or you can get some of our great free reward charts here.

 You can check out the articles below for further ideas on tools to change behavior.